lbetz/check_jk_status/README.md

 # check_jk_status
-Plugin for Icinga, Nagios and Shinken to check the apache status.
+Plugin for Icinga, Nagios and Shinken to check the mod_jk status.

-If the apache status page accessable then this plugin checks for open slots, busy workers and idle workers.
+If the jk status page accessable then this plugin checks the connected members of the specified balancer.

 Usage: check_jk_status.pl [OPTIONS]